kosli-dev/change/docs.merkely.com/source/tutorial/pipefile.rst

 To make integration with Merkely easy to implement in devops pipelines we provide a docker image `merkely/change
 <https://github.com/merkely-development/change>`_.
 Using commands in this image you can define, log and control different aspects of your software delivery process automatically.

-For example, to declare the pipeline definition in Merkely we can use the command :ref:`declare_pipeline <declare_pipeline>` like so:
+For example, to declare the pipeline definition in Merkely you use the command :ref:`declare_pipeline <declare_pipeline>` like so:

 .. describe_command:: declare_pipeline invocation_minimum docker